Tuplajuusto/Kansallispuistot/PROGRESS.md

 - [ ] Pre-curated fixed photo database (vs. today's live Wikipedia fetch) —
       solved the same problem (attribution) a much cheaper way already;
       only revisit if live attribution turns out insufficient in practice
+- [ ] User accounts + cloud sync (Supabase/Firebase) — discarded for now,
+      not necessarily forever.
+Real reason it's a bigger call than a normal backlog item: changes the app from offline-only/zero-server- cost to needing real backend infrastructure, ongoing hosting costs, and GDPR obligations for storing personal data server-side.
+Revisit deliberately if that trade-off ever looks worth it — not something to quietly reconsider alongside smaller ideas.

 ## 💡 Ideas mentioned but not yet decided on